rfancn/go-y2h/README.md

-# go-y2h
+# goy2h
-y2h stands for: YAML to HTML
+Golang implmentation of y2h. `y2h` stands for: YAML to HTML

 It aims to help translate YAML to HTML based on different templates.
 It doesn't want to be a complete functional HTML generator, in most of time, it used as form component builder by only define some few lines.
 There is a python implementation version here: [y2h](https://github.com/rfancn/y2h/)